Henry-Sarabia/apicalypse/README.md

 	Limit(15),
 	)
 ```
-Leveraging the variadic nature of the `NewRequest()` function, we have quickly and simply
+Leveraging the variadic nature of our primary functions, we have quickly and simply
 created a request with several different filters automatically applied to it.

 This request is now configured to return results with the fields "name", "movies", and "age".